Rattler, No. 3 Oklahoma hold off Nebraska 23-16

 Nebraska responded with a 14-play drive, but the Huskers were derailed by four penalties.
 Connor Culp’s career-long 51-yard field goal put the Cornhuskers on the board.

-In the third quarter, Oklahoma’s Mario Williams caught a pitch and threw backwards to Rattler, who found Marvin Mims open for a 23-yard gain.
-The Sooners cashed in and took a 14-3 lead when Rattler found Jeremiah Hall in the end zone for a 1-yard touchdown pass.
+Oklahoma led 7-3 at halftime.
+In the third quarter, Oklahoma’s Mario Williams took a pitch and threw backwards to Rattler, who found Marvin Mims open for a 23-yard gain.
+The Sooners cashed in and took a 14-3 lead when Rattler connected with Jeremiah Hall in the end zone for a 1-yard touchdown pass.

 Nebraska appeared to gain momentum when Martinez scored from 4 yards out.
 Nebraska’s large visiting crowd roared, and a loud “Go Big Red” chant followed with eight seconds left in the third quarter.